James Peirce: Works

-His funeral sermon for Mrs. Hallett is reprinted in the 'Practical Preacher,’ 1762.
+His funeral sermon for Mrs. Hallett is reprinted in the Practical Preacher, 1762.
 Some above are doubtful.

-Several anonymous pamphlets in the paper war at Exeter were ascribed to Peirce, and have been catalogued and referred to as his, apparently without ground; of these the most important is 'The Innocent vindicated,’ &c., 1718; 2nd edition, 1719, which, Peirce says, he never read, and supposed to be by a lay hand; an appendix to the second edition has 'Thirteen Queries' on the Trinity, which are defended as Peirce's in 'The Truth and Importance of the Scripture Doctrine of the Trinity,’ &c., 1736, a publication against Daniel Waterland, which has been ascribed to Hallett.
+Several anonymous pamphlets in the paper war at Exeter were ascribed to Peirce, and have been catalogued and referred to as his, apparently without ground; of these the most important is The Innocent vindicated, 1718; 2nd edition, 1719, which, Peirce says, he never read, and supposed to be by a lay hand; an appendix to the second edition has Thirteen Queries on the Trinity, which are defended as Peirce's in The Truth and Importance of the Scripture Doctrine of the Trinity, 1736, a publication against Daniel Waterland, which has been ascribed to Hallett.